milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Based on your info, individualized offers might be shown to you on the Booking.com website, on mobile apps, or on third-party websites/apps (including social media sites), and the content of the site displayed to you might be personalized.
 These could be offers that you can book directly on the Booking.com website, on co-branded sites, or other third-party offers or products we think you might find interesting.

-When you participate in other promotional activities (e.g. sweepstakes, referral programs, or competitions), relevant info will be used to administer these promotions.
+When you participate in other promotional activities (such as sweepstakes, referral programs, or competitions), only relevant information will be used to administer these promotions.

-Communicating with you: There might be other times when we get in touch, including by email, mail, phone, or text.
-Which method we choose depends on the contact info you previously shared.
+Communicating with you: There might be other times when we get in touch, including by email, by chatbot, by mail, by phone, or by text.
+Which method we choose depends on the contact information you’ve previously shared.

 We process the communications you send to us.
 There could be a number of reasons for this, including:

 Responding to and handling any requests you or your booked Trip Provider have made.
-Booking.com also offers customers and Trip Providers various ways to exchange info, requests, and comments about Trip Providers and existing Trip Reservations via Booking.com.
-For more info, read the section titled “How does Booking.com process communications that you and your booked Trip Provider may send through Booking.com?.”
+Booking.com also offers customers and Trip Providers various ways to exchange information, requests, and comments about Trip Providers and existing Trip Reservations via Booking.com.
+For more information, read the section titled “How does Booking.com process communications that you and your Trip Provider send through Booking.com?.”

-If you haven't finalized a Trip Reservation online, we can contact you with a reminder to continue with your reservation.
+If you have started but not finished a Trip Reservation online, we might contact you to invite you to continue with your reservation.
 We believe this additional service benefits you because it allows you to carry on with a Trip Reservation without having to search for Trip Providers or enter your reservation details again.

 When you use our services, we might send you a questionnaire or invite you to provide a review about your experience with Booking.com or the Trip Provider.